locationtech/geomesa/docs/user/hbase/install.rst

     .. group-tab:: Amazon EMR

         When using EMR to install HBase or Hadoop there are AWS specific jars that need to be used (e.g. EMR FS).
-        It is recommended to use EMR to install Hadoop and/or HBase or order to properly configure and install these dependencies (especially when using HBase on S3).
+        It is recommended to use EMR to install Hadoop and/or HBase in order to properly configure and install these dependencies (especially when using HBase on S3).

         If you used EMR to install Hadoop and HBase, you can view their classpaths using the ``hadoop classpath`` and